Taiwan portrays Obama as yielding to China

 OPPORTUNITY, THREAT

-China's rise was "an opportunity and a threat to Taiwan and all China's neighbors," Yang said, calling on the United States to provide advanced technologies so Taiwan could become more self-reliant.
+China's rise was "an opportunity and a threat to Taiwan and all China's neighbours," Yang said, calling on the United States to provide advanced technologies so Taiwan could become more self-reliant.

 To complicate matters for Obama, the U.S. decision on F-16s is spilling into a presidential election due in Taiwan in January.
 The opposition Democratic Progressive Party's candidate, Tsai Ing-wen, is mounting a strong challenge to Ma and his Koumintang party.